genomic-medicine-sweden/jasen/README.md

 ## Documentation

-The documentation is abailable for the latest stable release.
+The documentation `docs/source` is available for the latest stable release.

 ## Contributing